mattburnett-repo/authSandbox/README.md

   * For authorization / role / access level

 ## To Do
+* Add 'remember me' functionalty (https://www.zacfukuda.com/blog/passport-hashing-remember)
-* Resolve simultaneous OAuth2 authentication puzzle
+* Resolve simultaneous OAuth2 authentication issue
   * Use Google, logout and the use GitHub
     * still logs in with google
-* PUG
-  * modularize the duplicate bits of the templates
-    * I think they're called mixins, or something like that
 * Use MongoDB on Atlas, not locally
 * More Typescript
 * Research / implement auth0
 * Dockerize / Deploy
+  * Netlify, et al.
   * Microservice / AWS
   * NPM package
 * Tests?